Member Opportunities

 Researcher working on project about her mother, a former CIA SE division desk chief, seeking former branch chiefs in the division between 1980 and 1994 to help with general descriptions of interrelationships and information flow.
 Also seeking officers who were in Rome station anytime between 1986-90.
 Please contact viveca.novak@gmail.com.

-• Call for Study Participants:
+• Call for Study Participants [UPDATED]:

 Are you a current or former intelligence professional interested in contributing to research on how intelligence and decision-makers collaborate?
 We are seeking individuals with professional experience in intelligence operations, either in current or previous roles within law enforcement, military departments, federal agencies, or the private sector.
 We are particularly interested in those who have been involved in collecting, analyzing, and disseminating intelligence that directly informs organizational goals/missions.
-We also seek those who have been in roles who make decisions based on such intelligence.
+We also seek those who have been in roles that make decisions based on such intelligence.
 This study involves an interview lasting approximately 1 hour to explore your experiences and contribute to a deeper understanding of this critical area of collaboration.
-If you are interested in participating or have questions regarding whether you qualify, please email me at carlos.lopez@unt.edu.
+Participation in the interview will be compensated.

 • Call for Information: